gauss5930/KoRAE/README.md

 In addition, high-quality data is important for finetuning the model and, DPO had a positive effect on model performance.

 Nevertheless, KoRAE still shows poor performance compared to models uploaded to the Open Ko-LLM Leaderboard.
 We will leave it as a future research.
-Stay tuned for update of KoRAE!
+Stay tuned for an update of KoRAE!

 ## Citation